 Author Royce Holladay describes “pattern spotters” as those who “…have a gift for seeing patterns in chaos.
 They make great artists and politicians and parents of two-year-olds.”
 If “chaos” is the mess that is my life, then I’ve been able to do this, from time-to-time.
 For instance, discerning my taste in music over the decades.
 Melodic and tending toward pop; something with a good rhythm, catchy to the listener, therefore easy to remember and sing with.

 There’s another aspect I’ve finally realized, as well, and it only took me a few decades.
 Look, I can spot patterns somewhat, didn’t say I do it quickly.
 Now, where was I?
 Oh, yeah, my music.
-Besides those songs I’ve organically gathered on my own over years since childhood, identified who the most influential people were to that endeavor: the women in my life.
-From mom, my aunts, cousins, to girlfriends and acquaintances, including my eventual spouse.
+Besides the tunes organically gathered on my own over years since childhood, have identified those who were the most influential people in that endeavor: the women in my life.
+From mom, her mother, my aunts, cousins, to girlfriends and acquaintances, including my eventual spouse.

 All care of our fierce one.